Women, Hormones and the Ultra Long Run

 Working with the cycle, not against it

 Lower hormone levels overall.
-Many women find recovery faster, gut tolerance easier, and harder long efforts more sustainable here.
-Good window for higher carb loads, harder back to back days, key long sessions.
+Many women find recovery faster, gut tolerance easier and harder long efforts more sustainable here.
+A good window for higher carb loads, harder back to back days and key long sessions.

 Higher oestrogen and progesterone.
 Core temperature runs a touch hotter, heart rate sits higher at the same pace, and the body uses more fat at lower intensities.
-Hydration and sodium needs rise.
-Carbohydrate needs in the long run rise too, especially in the late luteal phase.
+Hydration and sodium needs rise, and so does carbohydrate need in the long run, especially in the late luteal phase.

 Period week